xgmitt00-220814/Type1toUnicode/README.md

 In the end, we really constructed [to_unicode.json](to_unicode.json) one glyph at a time...

-BTW, open-source [font editor FontForge](https://fontforge.org/) can display glyphs in PDF files, like Infix PDF Editor does.
+BTW, FontForge can display glyphs in PDF files, like Infix PDF Editor does.
 On the "Open Font" screen, you need to switch "Filter" to "Extract from PDF".
 But stay away from it:

 1. FontForge is **extremely** picky about correct PDF syntax, it refused to open about **half** of all files we tried.